opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/dds_instance_v3.md

   described below.
 Changing this creates a new instance.

 * `ssl` - (Optional) Specifies whether to enable or disable SSL.
 Defaults to true.
 -> The instance will be restarted in the background when switching SSL.
 Please operate with caution.

+* `tags` - (Optional) Tags key/value pairs to associate with the volume.
+  Changing this updates the existing volume tags.

 The `datastore` block supports: